Battle of Mapperley Hills

 On Tuesday the 23rd the town of Nottingham was peaceful until 3 p.m., when news arrived that Chartists from Hucknall, Bulwell, Arnold, Basford and other places were gathering on Mapperley Hills.
 The Chartists may have thought that, following a successful gathering in Calverton four weeks earlier, they had more chance of an undisturbed rally, if they met outside the town of Nottingham.
 However, the 2nd Dragoon Guards (nicknamed the Queen's Bays) were called out and, accompanied by police, they found several thousand demonstrators assembled.
 Although they were "quietly sitting down on the grass preparing to eat their dinner" they were ordered to disperse, and when this did not happen, the magistrate, Colonel Rolleston, directed that a number of them should be arrested, and about four hundred were detained.
 A witness later recalled that he had seen the "battle" from a point in town, above the Park Tunnel, looking north-east across Derby Road: "There was a great gathering of horse soldiers busy in dispersing the people, and their swords, flashing in the sun, shone like dazzling stars from this point of vantage in the Park."

 According to contemporary reports, those arrested were marched four abreast down Woodborough Road (formerly Mapperley Hills Road) and from there along Redcliffe Road (formerly Red Lane) to the Mansfield road.
 At this point, a mob attacked the police and military with a volley of stones.
 At the top of York Street just before arrival at the Nottingham House of Correction, there was another mêlée.
 The Dragoon Guards cleared the streets by galloping about and brandishing their swords.
-By 4 pm, all the prisoners were within the town gaol.
+By 4 pm, all the prisoners were within the town jail.
 Later in the afternoon about two hundred and fifty were released, on entering into their own recognizances of £5 each, to keep the peace for twelve months.
 About fifty of the rest were committed for trial and arraigned before Colonel Rolleston at the Quarter Sessions.
 All were found guilty and some were sentenced to imprisonment with hard labour for six, four or two months and the rest were discharged upon entering into recognizances to keep the peace.